chef-cookbooks/ssh_known_hosts/README.md

 ========================
 The Chef `ssh_known_hosts` cookbook exposes resource and default recipe for adding hosts and keys to the `/etc/ssh_known_hosts` file.

-- The default recipe builds `/etc/ssh/known_hosts` based on search indexes and ohai data.
+- The default recipe builds `/etc/ssh/ssh_known_hosts` based on search indexes using `rsa,dsa` key types and ohai data.
 - The LWRP provides a way to add custom entries in your own recipes.

 You can also optionally put other host keys in a data bag called "`ssh_known_hosts`".
 See below for details.